trvrb/dynamics-practical/README.md

 **Select the 'Tips' panel, select 'Use tip dates' and click on 'Guess Dates'.**

 We need to tell BEAUti where to find the tip dates in the taxon names.
-Here each taxon name ends with its date of sampling separated by an underscore.
+Here, each taxon name ends with its date of sampling separated by an underscore.

 **Select 'Defined by a prefix and its order'.**

-**Select 'Order' equals 'last' and input '_' for 'Prefix'.**
+**Select 'Order' equals 'last' and input `_` for 'Prefix'.**

 **Select 'Parse as calendar date'.**